Saturday, June 26, 2021

 I took a tumble in the snow over Haritt Slade.

-The beautiful statue known as "Crying Mary" looks more like a Greek goddess and she doesn't cry.
+The beautiful statue known as "Crying Mary" looks more like a Greek goddess, and she doesn't cry.

 Both children of Johannes and Ruth Decker passed away young and when Johannes later died, Ruth commissioned this statue and lived for another 15 years.
 It's a sad family story.